Jahia/jahia/bridges/README.txt

 7. You can now deploy the WAR_FILE_NAME to your application server and Jahia should detect it and make it available to use on your web pages.

+Tips & tricks :

+If you have deployment problems, such as XML validation issues, please check that your web app doesn't include an XML parser implementation.
+As Jahia already provides one, you should remove the one from your web application.